EV Charge Calculator

 Hyundai Ioniq 5 vs Kia EV6: EV Comparison in Indonesia

-The Hyundai Ioniq 5 and the Kia EV6 are two of the most directly cross-shopped electric vehicles (battery electric vehicle / BEV) in Indonesia — siblings from the same group, built on the same 800V E-GMP platform.
-Because they share that technical foundation, both are exceptional fast chargers; the choice usually comes down to character, range, and driving feel.
-This guide compares them qualitatively; for the exact figures (cost, time, range), see the comparison tool and per-car pages linked below.
+The Hyundai Ioniq 5 and the Kia EV6 are two of the most directly cross-shopped electric vehicles (battery electric vehicle / BEV) in Indonesia: two siblings from the same group, built on the identical 800V E-GMP platform.
+Because the hardware is one foundation, the real question is not 'which is better' but 'how Hyundai and Kia tune the same components into two different characters'.
+That is this guide's focus: the positioning, driving feel, and nuances that separate these two technical cousins.
+The exact figures (cost, time, realistic range) are on this site's comparison tool and per-car pages.

 Two siblings on the same platform